BogdanCerovac/aXeSiA/README.md

 - simple web user interface with overview of:
     - overall accessibility, SEO, performance for whole domain (averages of all sites at once),
     - possibility to monitor accessibility, SEO, performance overall status in time (comparing data)

+### Update 9. apr.
+2021 from axe-hackaton:

+aXeSiA did not won the hackathon and I was also not expecting it to win as there were much more interesting projects but I am happy I was able to present it anyway.
+My plan with aXeSiA is to have a simple and open tool that I can use (and happily share with others) for some grunt multi-site audits and will continue to add features as I will see fit (or potential other contributors).
+It has already saved me some time when I needed to quickly map site-wide situations.

 ## Used technologies